 Added to some foods to help give it a richer color.

-Carrageenan is a controversial ingredient because one of its forms is a potential carcinogen, called degraded carrageenan.
+Carrageenan is a controversial cat food ingredient because one of its forms is a potential carcinogen, called degraded carrageenan.
 While the degraded form is not used in food applications, some have concerns that it could become degraded once ingested by cats due to their stomach acid; thus, potentially increasing cats’ cancer risk.

 Carrageenan may be completely fine (some controversial ingredients are only controversial because they’re not well understood), but with so many other options on the market, many people choose not to take the risk.